 After gaining a reputation among politicians, businessmen and celebrities who flocked from all over Brazil to taste the experience, Fogo opened its second restaurant in São Paulo.

-Between 1997 and 2016, this pioneering churrascaria continued its expansion globally now with 42 restaurants across the US, Brazil, and Mexico.
+Between 1997 and 2018, this pioneering churrascaria continued its expansion globally now with 52 restaurants across the US, Brazil, Mexico and the Middle East.
 Their passion to share their Southern Brazilian culture and cuisine has only just begun with plans for further growth around the world.